EXPLAINER: What to know about the new Texas abortion law

 WHAT DOES THE TEXAS LAW DO?

 It allows any private citizen to sue Texas abortion providers who violate the law, as well as anyone who “aids or abets” a woman getting the procedure.
+Abortion patients themselves, however, cannot be sued.

 The law does not make exceptions for rape or incest.
-The person bringing the lawsuit — who needs to have no connection to the woman getting an abortion — is entitled to at least $10,000 in damages if they prevail in court.
+The person bringing the lawsuit — who does not have to have a connection to the woman getting an abortion — is entitled to at least $10,000 in damages if they prevail in court.
+Texas Right to Life, the state’s largest anti-abortion group, launched a website to receive tips about suspected violations and says it has attorneys ready to bring lawsuits.

 HOW MANY PEOPLE COULD BE AFFECTED BY THE TEXAS LAW?